Melvin Steinberg

-Melvin A. Steinberg (born October 4, 1933) is an American politician who served as the fifth lieutenant governor of Maryland from 1987 to 1995 under Governor William Donald Schaefer.
-He previously served as the president of the Maryland State Senate from January 1983 to 1987, and a member of the State Senate from 1967 until his election to the position of lieutenant governor.
+Melvin A. Steinberg (October 4, 1933 – March 10, 2026) was an American politician who served as the fifth lieutenant governor of Maryland from 1987 to 1995, under Governor William Donald Schaefer.
+He previously served as the president of the Maryland Senate from January 1983 to 1987, and a member of the Maryland Senate from 1967 until his election to the position of lieutenant governor.

+Early life and education

-Steinberg graduated from the University of Baltimore with an A.A. degree in 1952 and with a J.D. degree in 1955.
+Steinberg was born in Baltimore on October 4, 1933.
+His parents were Russian immigrants, and his father, Irvin Steinberg, founded a grocery store where Mickey worked after school.
+Steinberg attended Baltimore Public Schools and graduated from the University of Baltimore with an A.A. degree in 1952 and with a J.D. degree in 1955.

+He later enlisted in the U.S. Navy for two years, starting a law practice after returning.

+Career

+Steinberg was elected to the Maryland Senate in 1966, later becoming the vice chair of the Senate Judicial Proceedings Committee until 1978.
+He became the president of the Senate Finance Committee in 1978 after cutting a deal with James Clark Jr., who successfully ran for president of the Maryland Senate after Steny Hoyer opted to run for lieutenant governor with Blair Lee III.
+He defeated Clark to become president of the Maryland Senate in 1982, mounting a campaign backed by state senators Thomas V. Miller Jr. and Clarence W. Blount.
+During his presidency, he was a key player in addressing a number of crises in the state, including the savings and loan crisis triggered by the failure of Old Court Savings and Loans.

-Steinberg’s relationship with Governor Schaefer was strained, with each publicly criticising the other and extensive coverage being devoted to their personal relationship.
+He was elected lieutenant governor of Maryland in 1986, when he ran on a ticket with Baltimore mayor William Donald Schaefer.
+During his tenure, Steinberg was involved with modernizing the Maryland State Police's aviation unit and the building of Oriole Park at Camden Yards and later the complex that would include M&T Bank Stadium and the Baltimore Ravens.
+Steinberg's relationship with Governor Schaefer was strained, with each publicly criticising the other and extensive coverage being devoted to their personal relationship.
 Despite their differences, they worked together for eight years (1987-1995), winning two elections in the process.

-Steinberg ran for the Democratic gubernatorial nomination in 1994 launching his campaign pledging a war on crime, but was defeated by Parris Glendening, who went on to become governor.
+Steinberg ran for the Democratic gubernatorial nomination in 1994, launching his campaign pledging a war on crime.
+He was defeated in the Democratic primary by Parris Glendening, who went on to become governor, after only managing to secure third place with 15% of the vote.
 Steinberg then took up a career in lobbying.

-In 1998, he drew criticism for supporting the Republican candidate for Governor, Ellen Sauerbrey, rather than endorsing Glendening in his bid for re-election; Sauerbrey was a critic of abortion and of gun control, positions opposite those held by Steinberg.
+In 1998, he drew criticism for supporting the Republican candidate for governor, Ellen Sauerbrey, rather than endorsing Glendening in his bid for re-election; Sauerbrey was a critic of abortion and of gun control, positions opposite those held by Steinberg.
 In 2018, he again endorsed the Republican nominee for governor, incumbent Larry Hogan, over the Democratic nominee, Ben Jealous.